2022-23 Residence Life Handbook

 INCENSE: The burning of incense is prohibited in all IHCC halls.

 THEFT: The door to your residence hall room should be shut (and latched) completely before leaving the room.
 We also discourage the keeping of large sums of money or valuables in your room.
 IHCC is not responsible for personal property which has been lost, stolen, or damaged.
-If a theft occurs, report it to the residence hall staff or call security immediately.
+If a theft occurs, report it to the residence hall staff or call safety and security (641) 683-5300 immediately.

 VIOLENCE/THREATS OF VIOLENCE: Acts of violence, threats, or threatening behavior against employees, students, visitors, guests, or other individuals by anyone on college property will not be tolerated.
 This includes, but is not limited to, intimidation, harassment, assault, battery, stalking, or conduct that causes a person to believe that he or she is under a threat of death or serious bodily injury.
 All threats of violence will be viewed with the assumption that they will be carried out and will be dealt with appropriately.
 Violations of this policy will result in disciplinary action which may include dismissal, arrest, and/or prosecution.
-Immediate threats should be reported to Security (641) 683-5300 and your Residence Hall Supervisor.
+Immediate threats should be reported to safety and security (641) 683-5300 and your residence hall supervisor.

 WEAPONS: The possession of weapons, concealed or otherwise, on college property or at any college sponsored activity is prohibited, except when required for an approved college course.
-“Weapons” are defined as any instrument or weapon that is specifically designed, made, or adopted for the purpose of inflicting serious bodily injury or death, including, but not limited to clubs, firearms, handguns, BB guns, paintball guns, airsoft guns, knives, explosives (e.g., fireworks), crossbows, bows and arrows, throwing stars, tasers, and knuckles.
+“Weapons” are defined as any instrument or weapon that is specifically designed, made, or adopted for the purpose of inflicting serious bodily injury or death, including, but not limited to clubs, firearms, handguns, BB guns, paintball guns, airsoft guns, splat guns, knives, explosives (e.g., fireworks), crossbows, bows and arrows, throwing stars, tasers, and knuckles.
 This includes objects that simulate or replicate weapons.
 Weapons under the control of law enforcement officials are exempt.
 Violations of this policy will result in disciplinary action which may include dismissal, arrest, and/or prosecution.
-Immediate threats should be reported to Security (641) 683-5300 and your Residence Hall Supervisor.
+Immediate threats should be reported to safety and security (641) 683-5300 and your residence hall supervisor.

 DRUG AND ALCOHOL POLICIES: Indian Hills prohibits the possession or use of illegal drugs and alcohol on or around its property at any time, except for those areas licensed under the laws of the state of Iowa.
 Areas where the use is prohibited include residence halls, student campus activities, classrooms, school parking lots, roadways, leisure activity areas, and all offices or work areas considered college property.
 Any violation of this policy may result in prosecution under Iowa law when applicable, as well as disciplinary action by the college deemed appropriate within the policies of conduct prescribed and approved by the Board of Trustees.

-Any student found to have committed or to have attempted to commit the following offenses is subject to the full range of disciplinary sanctions outlined in Article IV in the Student Code of Conduct including but not limited to monetary fines, warning, counseling, probation, suspension, or expulsion:
+CONDUCT- RULES AND REGULATIONS: Any student found to have committed or to have attempted to commit the following offenses is subject to the full range of disciplinary sanctions outlined in Article IV in the student code of conduct including but not limited to monetary fines, warning, counseling, probation, suspension, or expulsion:

 - Manufacturing, selling, distribution, use, or possession of alcoholic beverages (except as expressly permitted by college regulations), or public intoxication.
 Alcoholic beverages may not, in any circumstance, be used by, possessed by, or distributed to any person under twenty-one (21) years of age.